Union of Australian Women: Political affiliation

 Although the UAW was never officially affiliated with any political party, it was associated with the Communist movement from its inception.
 Many of its founding members were Communist women who kept in close contact with Communist Party of Australia, which, along with the NHA and other UAW-affiliated organisations, narrowly avoided dissolution by the defeated Communist Party Dissolution Act 1950 (Cth).

+The magazine Our Women was established and first edited and published in 1952 by Dorothy Hewett, a foundation member of the UWA, a journalist and a member of the Communist Party.
+She had the idea while travelling to Vienna as a UWA delegate after seeing similar initiatives abroad.
+Hewett and others supported a then "radical agenda" that included peace, disarmament, gender equality and Indigenous rights.

 When, in 1954, the UAW collected individual signatures supporting a ban on hydrogen and atomic bombs and sent them to then-Federal Minister for Labour and National Service Harold Holt, Holt sent back each slip to its signatory, denouncing the UAW as "completely under the control of the Communist Party of Australia", characterising their methods as "insidious" and "deceptive".

 Former CPA members later claimed the CPA had little direct involvement in the UAW's actions and that the UAW was "not a danger to the status quo".
 However, the circumstances surrounding the UAW's formation and individual members' actions in the politically hostile Cold War environment earned it the continued scrutiny of the Australian Security Intelligence Organisation through the 1950s and 1960s.
 Member Barbara Curthoys claimed that every state branch had "at least one ASIO agent" in a book launch of the UAW's official history.
 Accordingly, the UAW did not keep a full record of members during that period.

 Despite initial condemnation by the New South Wales Australian Labor Party, the UAW also attracted ALP members such as Nola Barber after the party split in 1955 and relaxed its ban on members from joining Communist-linked organisations.

 At the local level, the UAW focused on the everyday lives of its members and sought to relate them to broader political issues, rather than dictate party policy.